chengjiafeng857/Eval3d_pipline/README.md

 This project extends the original Eval3D codebase.
 Please refer to the original repository for license details.

+This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.

 ---

 ## 🔗 Links